| Building simple, sturdy benchwork following a repetitive pattern of

 variation, the better quality lumber you should buy: clear kiln- dried

 lumber is the goal, not oak or poplar species which is expensive.
+Note that if you are fortunate enough to have air conditioned space

 the quality of plywood and lumber is less important - air conditioning